Subscribe to email updates

 This is the fourth in an ongoing series of posts on real-life Monuments Men by Dr. Greg Bradsher.
 See also his posts on Sir Charles Leonard Woolley, Walter J. Huchthausen, and Seymour J. Pomrenze.
 The forthcoming movie, The Monuments Men, has focused great attention on the Monuments Men (and women) and their work during and […]

-Posted by Guest Blogger on December 26, 2013, under Archives II, Civil Records, Reference.
+Posted by Guest Blogger on December 26, 2013, under Archives II, Civil Records, Monuments Men, Reference.

 Recently, the National Capital Planning Commission (NCPC), a federal agency charged with planning for the Washington, DC area, released a draft study regarding the height of buildings inside the District of Columbia.
 The city of Washington, DC does not have skyscrapers like New York or Chicago, because of a law limiting tall buildings.
 This height limitation […]